mkiang/narcan/README.md

 population_estimates <- narcan::pop_est
 standard_populations <- narcan::std_pops
 ```

+### More information
+There are also several wiki examples on how to use `narcan`

+- [ICD-9 / dta](https://github.com/mkiang/narcan/wiki/ICD-9-download-to-clean-example-(dta)): Download, select, filter, and clean the ICD-9 data in `dta` format.
+- Make one for ICD 10 csv
+- Make one using two years with two separate race variables
+- Make one showing `rnifla_` and `rniflag`

 ## Irregularlities in MCOD Data
 It is worth noting that there are several important irregularities in the data.
 This package addresses some while others are simply the way the data are.